yeswedev-team/ywd-acf-field-group/README.md

 For the creation of new fields groups, base you on the example given by `FieldsGroup/PAGE_sample.php`, then launch the static method `init()` in the file `ywd-acf-fields-group.php`.

 In the CustomField folder, you can create reusable custom fields.
-Use the example provided.
+Use the examples provided.